Meyer Lutz

 Wilhelm Meyer Lutz (19 May 1829 – 31 January 1903) was a German-born British composer and conductor who is best known for light music, musical theatre and burlesques of well-known works.

 Emigrating to the UK at the age of 19, Lutz started as an organist and soon became a theatrical conductor in London.
 After serving from 1850 to 1855 as music director of the Surrey Theatre, Lutz conducted touring opera companies and composed some serious music and music for the Christy Minstrels.
 In 1869, he was engaged as the music director of the Gaiety Theatre, London, arranging and later composing a series of popular burlesques over the next 25 years.
 Lutz continued to compose songs into the 20th century.

 Life and career

 Lutz was born in Münnerstadt, Bavaria, Germany.
 His parents were Joseph Lutz (1801–1879), a music professor, and Magdalena (1809–1862).
 His older brother, Baron Johann Lutz, became the prime minister of Bavaria under King Ludwig II of Bavaria.
-Lutz studied music first with his father, then in Würzburg at the University.
+Lutz studied music first with his father, then at the University of Würzburg.
 He visited Britain, as a pianist, in 1846, and then moved to England in 1848 at the age of 19.